-Josh writes in to ask this: “Pastor John, is it possible to intellectually believe the Bible and all the truths of Christianity, and accept them as 100% truth — to want to love Jesus and to be saved from God’s wrath — and yet to NOT be one of the elect?”
-Is that possible Pastor John?
+Josh writes in to ask this: “Pastor John, is it possible to intellectually believe the Bible and all the truths of Christianity, and accept them as one hundred percent truth — to want to love Jesus and to be saved from God’s wrath — and yet to not be one of the elect?”
+Is that possible, Pastor John?

-So my conclusion is: sincere belief in what the Bible says about God and Christ and the way of salvation, sincerely belief that is true, will lead to salvation, because what the Bible says is: Whoever calls upon the name of the Lord will be saved.
-And you believe that and you do it and you will find it to be true.
+So my conclusion is, sincere belief in what the Bible says about God and Christ and the way of salvation — sincere belief that is true — will lead to salvation.
+Because what the Bible says is, “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).
+And you believe that, and you do it, and you will find it to be true.
 It will be true of you.
-If you call upon the name of the Lord you will be saved.
+If you call upon the name of the Lord, you will be saved.